Pap Smear Test in Chicago, IL

 Is a Yearly Pelvic Exam or Pap Smear Still Necessary?

 Women no longer need to dread their annual pelvic exam!
 According to the American College of Physicians, a pelvic exam and a pap smear aren’t necessary to have every year.
-So what changed and is this the safest decision for women?

 If pap smears can help detect cancer, why are physicians finding that they aren’t necessary to have annually?
 Here are a few reasons annual pelvic exams and pap smears aren’t required every year: